 – Is she being boring again with her theater recommendations?

-– Well, what can I do guys, you are visiting the cultural capital of Russia!
+– Well, what can I say guys, you are visiting the cultural capital of Russia after all!

-The Mariinsky Theatre in Saint Petersburg is the main competitor to the Bolshoy theatre in Moscow.
-Just that the prices are much lower than in the capital! 😉
+The Mariinsky Theatre in St. Petersburg is the main competitor of the Bolshoi Theatre in Moscow, except the prices are much lower here than in the capital! 😉

-It was always famous for its fantastic opera and ballet performances – needless to say, it is also one of the top things to do in St Petersburg, right?
-And before you tell me that you don’t understand Russian – you don’t have to, there are English subtitles!
+This theater was always famous for its fantastic opera and ballet performances – needless to say, it is also one of the top things to do in St Petersburg, right?
+And before you tell me that you don’t understand Russian – you don’t have to, as there are English subtitles!

-NOTE 1: Keep in mind that there are a couple of buildings that belong to the Mariinsky theatre.
-The brand new one is spacious and it has great acoustics, I think it is more interesting to visit the new one.
+NOTE 1: Keep in mind that there is not only one, but a couple of buildings that belong to the Mariinsky theatre.
+The brand new one is spacious and it has great acoustics, so I think it is more interesting to visit it!

-NOTE 2: The opera I have been to (“Idiot” by Dostoevsky) had only Russian subtitles.
-Even if it said “English subs” on their website, it just did not work when we were there.
-It never hurts to call and ask.
-You can ask your hotel to do that for you, or just call yourself (see sim card options below).
-I am quite sure somebody should be able to reply in English.
+NOTE 2: The opera play I have been to (“Idiot” by Dostoevsky) only had Russian subtitles.
+Even though it said “English subs” on their website, it just did not work when we were there.
+This is why I suggest you call and ask – it never hurts!
+You can ask your hotel to do that for you, or just call them yourself (see my SIM card options below).
+I am quite sure somebody should be able to reply in English!

 NOTE 3: Do not be late!
-Picture this – you paid for your tickets and you are supposed to have some good seats, but because you were late, you will be seated in some random free places somewhere on the balcony (until the break, then you can change).
-Try to arrive 15-20 minutes in advance just to be safe.
+Picture this – you paid for your tickets and you are supposed to have some good seats, but because you were late, you will be seated in some random free spots somewhere on the balcony (until the break, when you can change).
+Try to arrive 15-20 minutes in advance, just to be safe.

-You are waiting for some action, weren’t you?
+You were waiting for some real action, weren’t you?
 Let’s see if you are brave enough for this one!

-Locals LOVE to climb on the roofs in St. Pete, they even organize romantic dates there.
-You can even propose on the roof, and there are companies that specialize in that service!
+Locals LOVE to climb on the roofs and admire the Saint Petersburg sights; they even organize romantic dates there.
+If you want to, you can even propose on the roof – there are companies that specialize in providing this service!

-If you decide to take a rooftop tour in St. Petersburg, you will get to see view like this.
+If you decide to take a rooftop tour in St. Petersburg, you will get to see a view like this.
 I bet none of your friends can brag they have a picture like this in St. Pete, can they?

-To be fair, roofing is technically illegal in the country, but there are a handful of tours organized that are known to be safe.
-Don’t worry, I would not recommend it if I was not sure about that.
+To be completely fair, roofing is technically illegal in the country, but there are a handful of St. Petersburg tours that are known to be safe.
+Don’t worry, I would not recommend it if I was unsure about it.
 But please use common sense, you still have to be careful while you are up there.

 Experienced roofers will take you up one of the buildings.
-As long as you respect their advice, it is safe and they also have agreements with the locals who live in the building, so no worries about that.
+As long as you follow their advice, it is safe to be there and they also have agreements with the locals who live in the building, so no worries about that.
 This is the rooftop tour I took – it is 950 RUB ($14.50) and it is in English.

-I chose to go during the sunset, so I could watch the red disk of the sun hiding behind the Isakiy cathedral.
+I chose to go up at sunset so I could watch the red-colored sun hiding behind Isakiy Cathedral.
 What an unforgettable experience!

 PRO TIP: Make sure to bring some comfortable, suitable shoes (and your camera!) and you will have a lot of fun!

 7. Peter and Paul fortress

-The fortress was built in 1703 by Peter the Great to protect the territories that were conquered by Russia in Sweden and you should add it right away to your list of things to see in St. Petersburg!
+The Peter and Paul Fortress was built in 1703 by Peter the Great to protect the territories that were conquered by Russia in Sweden and you should add it right away to your list of things to see in St. Petersburg!

-The Peter and Paul fortress (“Petropavlovskaya krepost” in Russian) is the place where Saint Petersburg was founded by Peter the Great in 1703.
-Later on it was used as a prison and execution ground for Bolsheviks (until XX century).
-From 1954 until now, it is a museum called State Museum of Saint Petersbourg History.
+The fortress (known as “Petropavlovskaya krepost” in Russian), marks the exact spot where St. Petersburg was founded by Peter the Great in 1703.
+Later on, it was used as a prison and execution ground for the Bolsheviks, until the 20th century.
+From 1954 until now, a museum called the State Museum of Saint Petersbourg History has been there.

-If you decide to go there, you can just walk around on the island (called Zayachiy island) or visit one of the many museums including the emperor’s tomb in the Petropavlosvkiy cathedral.
+If you decide to go there, you can just walk around on the island (called Zayachiy Island or Hare Island) or visit one of the many museums including the Emperor’s tomb in the Petropavlovsky Cathedral.
 Here is a cool interactive map of the attraction.

-Admission to the fortress is free, however, you have to pay to get into the museums if you wish to visit them.
-There are different option depending on what you want to visit, check the rates here.
+Admission to the fortress is free.
+However, you have to pay to get into the museums if you wish to visit them.
+There are different options depending on what you want to visit, check the rates here.